 Our Free Service offer: When you purchase a knife from us, we will Re-sharpen, Repair and Re-carbide coat (3) three times for no charge for the original owner.

-The sheaths are made of Nylon with Brass fittings.
-Nylon possesses great flexability, and brass has high mechanical strength.
+The sheaths are made of Nylon.
+Nylon possesses great flexability, and has high mechanical strength.
 This makes our sheaths suitable for tough consumer use.

-After use and prior to storage, rinse blade, handle and sheath in fresh water to remove fishing debris or other residues (also, helps brass from tarnishing).
+After use and prior to storage, rinse blade, handle and sheath in fresh water to remove fishing debris or other residues.